manishkumarh07/VSD_PLL/README.md

 2. ngspice : Ngspice is a open source spice simulator for electric and electronic circuit.

-3. Magic : Layout editor for designing layouts and generating spice netlists from it.
+3. Magic : Open source layout tool to design VLSI circuits.

 <h2>4.
 Phase Detector</h2>
 A phase detector is a mixer-like circuit that puts out a signal that is proportional to the phase difference between two input signals of the same frequency.The phase detector produces a series of output pulses whose width is proportional to the phase difference.
 Passing the pulses through a LPF smoothes them into a proportional DC voltage.